bryanseah234/playchess/README.md

 Method 2
 1. Download the code as a zip file
 2. Extract the files
-3. Run the 'chessgame.exe' file to start
+3. Run the 'ChessGameInstaller.exe' to install
+4. Run 'ChessGame.exe' to start game